jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 Helm
 ----

-`Helm <https://helm.sh/>`_ is a way of specifying kubernetes objects with a standard template.
+`Helm <https://helm.sh/>`_ is a way of specifying Kubernetes objects with a standard template.

 Charts
 ******

-The way that Helm controls kubernetes is with templates of structured information that specify some computational requirements.
+The way that Helm controls Kubernetes is with templates of structured information that specify some computational requirements.
 These templates are called "charts", or "helm charts".
-They contain all of the necessary information for kubernetes to generate:
+They contain all of the necessary information for Kubernetes to generate:

 - a deployment object
 - a service object
 - a persistent volume object for a deployment.
 - collections of the above components

-They can be installed into a namespace, which causes kubernetes to begin deploying the objects above into that namespace.
+They can be installed into a namespace, which causes Kubernetes to begin deploying the objects above into that namespace.

 Charts have both names and versions, which means that you can easily